 - A survival tool: (in addition to strengthening the immune system to fight deadly microbes, curing major ailments, live chlorophyll cures radiation sickness.)
 The manual wheatgrass juicer can be used to juice the grass in the field if no other food is available.

 2. LIVING GRASS JUICE

-Fresh pressed juice to be taken twice or three times per day on an empty stomach. (l hour before a meal or two hours after).
-Amount should not exceed one ounce per day the first week or two--due to extreme detoxifying properties.
+Fresh pressed juice to be taken twice or three times per day on an empty stomach.
+(One hour before a meal or two hours after).
+The amount should not exceed one ounce per day the first week or two--due to extreme detoxifying properties.
 Gradually build up to 3 to 4 ounces.

 3 - RECIPES